bhekanik/bhekanik/BK.README.md

 ## Me in a few words

 - I was born and raised in Bulawayo, Zimbabwe.
 Some of my family is still there but my parents live in Malawi now.
-- I'm married to Nobubele, she's a trainee solicitor at Linklaters when she's not being an awesome partner to me.
 - My educational and professional background is in Civil and Water Engineering.
 I worked as a civil engineer for 5 years before transitioning to GIS and eventually software engineering.
 - I had been accepted for a PhD in Environmental and Chemical Engineering just before I left civil engineering.
 - All my GIS and Software engineering is self taught or more appropriately I should say [community taught](https://www.youtube.com/watch?v=kxgDfOHHadU).
 Mostly through free resources online.